ankowals/saf/README.md

 	mvn clean test -Dactive_env="bookByIsbn" -Dcucumber.options="--tags @bookByIsbn"

-In this particular case a default environment (SUT) configuration will be loaded and later on it will be overwritten by config available in a file bookByIsbn.properties.
+In this particular case a default environment (SUT) configuration will be loaded and later on it will be overwritten by config available in a file src\test\java\config\environment\bookByIsbn.config.
 Cucumber option --tags can be used to run only a subset of tests that are tagged with @bookByIsbn tag.

+It is possible to set browser width and height via command line argument.
+To do so please execute test using command like below

+	mvn clean test -Dactive_env="demoOnline" -DwidthXheight="800 x 640" -Dcucumber.options="--tags @demoOnline"

+Argument -DwidthXheight= will be used to set browser dimensions.

 --------------------------------